RK-41/shopway/README.md

 # ShopWay

-> An eCommerce Platform built with the MERN stack and Redux.
+> An eCommerce Platform built with the MERN stack, Redux and Bootstrap.

 Check it out: [ShopWay](https://shopway-aw74.onrender.com)